vvvk-gh/jquery/readme.md

     $('#identifier'); //selects the elements with that id.

-    $('tagName.className'); //selects all the elements with that tagname having that class.
+    $('tagName.className'); //selects all the elements with that tagname having matching class.

-    $('tagName#id.className'); //selects all the elements of a tag having both id and class.
+    $('tagName#id.className'); //selects all the elements of a tag having both matching id and class.

+    $('*'); //selects all the elements in the page
     ```